geoscript/geoscript-js/doc/api/geom/bounds.rst

     geometry is given, intersection will be determined as if this bounds were a polygon.

-.. method:: Bounds.toArray
+.. function:: Bounds.toArray

     :returns: ``Array``

     Return an array containing [minX, minY, maxX, maxY] values for this bounds.

-.. method:: Bounds.toPolygon
+.. function:: Bounds.toPolygon

     :returns: :class:`geom.Polygon`

     Generate a polygon with the corner coordinates of this bounds.

-.. method:: Bounds.transform
+.. function:: Bounds.transform

     :arg projection: :class:`proj.Projection`
     :returns: :class:`geom.Bounds`